Almost every single job interview starts with the same question. “Can you tell me about yourself?”

 “As you can see from my resume, I have extensive experience in (skill 1) and (skill 2).
 I started my experience in (skill 2) at (past company 1) and then moved into a (skill 1) role when I took a job with (past company 2).
 That’s where I sharpened my (skill 3 and skill 4) skills.”

 Next, talk about the Present part of your answer.

 “Most recently, I’ve been a (current role) at (present company), where I (primary responsibility) focused on (team goal).
-I’m really proud of the fact that last year we were able to (accomplishment).”
+I’m proud of the fact that last year we were able to (accomplishment).”